ppy/osu-wiki/wiki/Beatmaps/en.md

 - No [performance points (pp)](/wiki/Performance_Points) will be awarded.
 - All scores will be deleted if the creator updates the beatmap.

-For a beatmap to be Loved, it must go through the [community voting process](/wiki/Project_Loved#moving-a-beatmap-to-loved).
+For a beatmap to be in the Loved category, it must first go through the [community voting process](/wiki/Project_Loved#moving-a-beatmap-to-loved).

 ### Pending